michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 ### Final audience review

-At the start of Part III, I had identified three primary audience groups, The students, Potential employers and the general public.
+At the start of Part III, I had identified three primary audience groups, the students, potential employers and the general public.
 The part II draft tried to address the needs of all these audiences, resulting in a less focused (flat-toned) message.
 The call to action also felt all over the place.

 As part of Part II, grading feedback Professor and the TA made two leading suggestions